polyaxon/polyaxon/docs/resources/migration.md

 In order to upgrade to the new version while reusing your previous data, you need to make sure that your deployment config file is valid.
-Several options have been migrated to a web UI settings page, please section [Dynamic configuration].
+Several options have been migrated to a web UI settings page, please section [Dynamic configuration](/resources/migration/#dynamic-configuration).

 ### Dependencies